lraj23/lraj23-self-bot/README.md

 #### /winter
 If a message includes "/winter" and is not escaped with "\/winter" the bot will automatically delete my original message.
 It will then make an AI request to generate a version of my message that is winter-themed.
 It prompts me if I want to use that, and if I do, it automatically sends that as me.
 If I don't like it and want to regenerate, I can also do that with one click.
 Finally, I can also just cancel sending the message.

+#### Lavith AI **HERE ARE THE NEW WEEK'S CHANGES**
+Any message sent in the above mentioned three channels ([#lraj23-bot-testing](https://www.hackclub.enterprise.slack.com/archives/C09GR27104V), [#lraj23s-lavish-abode](https://hackclub.enterprise.slack.com/archives/C09KUCDAXFE), or [#5-bots-in-a-trenchcoat](https://hackclub.enterprise.slack.com/archives/C0A21M6CWLU)) will be recorded and used as context for the Lavith AI.
+Every message will be read, and if the Lavith AI decides it wants to respond, it will.
+Its personality is supposed to be similar to mine, but it really isn't.
+It responds in the thread, and can read threads but not images.
+It's pretty interesting in my opinion, so shout out to @mahad for [ai.hackclub.com]().

 #### /lraj23-help
 This command gives some information about this bot, but isn't really useful.